 Mexico is a huge country and there is so much to see and do there.
-However, visiting Cozumel can be one of your most memorable spots there, and here is why.
+However, visiting Cozumel can be one of the most memorable spots that you visit on your trip, and here is why.

 The island of Cozumel is located 12 miles off the eastern coast of Mexico’s Yucatán Peninsula and directly across from the city of Playa del Carmen.

-It’s a beautiful and mostly undeveloped island mainly known for its unbeatable scuba diving experiences.
+It’s a beautiful and mostly undeveloped island mainly known for its unbeatable scuba diving and snorkeling experiences.

 From Playa del Carmen, it’s very easy to access Cozumel for a mini-vacation or even just an explorative day trip.